Bachelor of Social Work (BSW)

-The application deadline for admission to the professional sequence is January 15th (for the following fall semester).
-Should January 15th fall on a weekend, all completed application packets must be received by the School of Social Work office by the end of business (5:00 p.m.
-P.S.T.) the last weekday BEFORE January 15th.
-Admission decisions are finalized during spring semester; students accepted into the major begin 400 level social work courses during following fall semester.
+The application deadline for admission to the professional sequence is Jan.
+15 (for the following fall semester).
+Should Jan.
+15 fall on a weekend, all completed application packets must be received by the School of Social Work office by the end of business (5:00 p.m.
+P.S.T.) the last weekday before Jan.
+15. Admission decisions occur during spring semester and students accepted into the major begin 400-level Social Work courses the following fall semester.

 In collaboration with Great Basin College (GBC), the University of Nevada's School of Social Work also offers a 3 + 1 program for students who reside in rural Nevada and wish to pursue a BSW degree.
 Through this program, students are able to complete the equivalent of the first three years of academic study at GBC and their final year through the University.